Born and raised in Jacksonville, FL, Ennis grew up loving the game of football and is an avid yet frustrated Jaguars fan.

 Similar things could be said for the opposing side as well.
 People who question God often do so because they don’t like Him and don’t want to believe in the first place.
 They assume that any credible evidence for His existence threatens them as individuals and they fight this.
 They try to prove He doesn’t exist as if doing so really means He doesn’t exist.
 Those who take unbelief to the extreme consider it all a joke anyway.
 No serious thought is required.

-All of that is to say that both sides tend to be a bit over the top in their responses to opinions about God and most, if not all, are guilty, including me.
+All of that is to say that both sides tend to be a bit over the top in their responses to opinions about God and most, if not all, are guilty, including Ennis.

-If you disagree with me or any other person, that is your prerogative and it will be respected.
-In fact, I want to encourage the discussion between opposing opinions rather than become a “mutual admiration society.”
+If you disagree with Ennis or any other person, that is your prerogative and it will be respected.
+In fact, Ennis would rather encourage the discussion between opposing opinions rather than build a “mutual admiration society.”

 Because discussion which never allows for opposing opinions encourages narrow-mindedness and stunts potential growth and believing that questions make us think and that disagreements encourage openness to new possibilities, everyone is invited to share their thoughts.